MicahElliott/captain/README.md

 ⠀⠀⠀⠀⠀⠀⠀⠈⠉⠛⠛⠛⠛⠋⠉⠀⠀⠀⠀⠀
 ```

-## One-minute E-Z Quick-Start Guide if Captain already set up
+## One-minute E-Z Quick-Start Guide if Captain is already set up

 _(Easy, point your team here.)_

 *SITUATION*: Captain was already set up in a repo you use, and you want to
-start enabling its checks (AKA triggers).
+start enabling its checks (AKA "triggers").
 (Or you're a curmudgeon: You won't
-be impacted if you do nothing; then `capt` will not be invoked — but you will
+be impacted if you do nothing; then `capt` will not be invoked — you will only
 miss out on the fun!)

 ### Installation via git-clone